Madyan7x/student-outcome-prediction/README.md

-# 🎓 Student Outcome Prediction — ML Classification Model
+# 🎓 Student Outcome Prediction — ML Classification Model & Power BI Dashboard

 A machine learning project that predicts whether a university student will **Pass** or **Fail** based on behavioral, demographic, and assessment data from the **Open University Learning Analytics Dataset (OULAD)**.